darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article_extra_info_shared.md

 P.S.
 Alternatively can be used Virtual Desktop feature.

-## Extra info - d3d8to9 v1.12.0

-The guide used dxvk 2.4 with direct 8 support to launch the game, but [d3d8to9 v1.12.0](https://github.com/crosire/d3d8to9/releases/tag/v1.12.0) can be used as alternative.

 ## Extra info - vendoring dependencies

 Just in case providing copies of all main dependencies, vendored in for this articles, in case they aren't longer downloadable.